openstack/openstack-ansible/doc/source/install-guide-revised-draft/overview-requirements.rst

   hardware, rather than in the server's main CPU.

-* Gigabit or 10 Gigabit Ethernet: Supports higher network speeds, which can also improve storage performance when using the Block Storage (cinder) service.
+* Gigabit or 10 Gigabit Ethernet: Supports higher network speeds, which can also improve storage performance when using the Block Storage service.

 * Jumbo frames: Increases network performance by allowing more data to be sent in each packet.